-This annual competition offers a one-year Fellowship or two six-month Fellowships worth a total of £15,726.
-The Marshall Fellowships are supported by the generosity of Professor Peter Marshall, formerly Rhodes Professor of Imperial History at King’s College London and President of the RHS in 1996-2000.
+This award offers a one-year Fellowship worth a total of £15,726.
+The Marshall Fellowships are supported by the generosity of Professor Peter Marshall, formerly Rhodes Professor of Imperial History at King’s College London and President of the Royal Historical Society from 1996 to 2000.

-Funded by the RHS, this one-year Fellowship worth £15,726 is advertised annually.
+Funded by the Society, this one-year Fellowship worth £15,726 is advertised annually.

 How to Apply